forgxyz/forgxyz.github.io/_courses/sql-101/module-1/basic-aggregations.md

 ---
-layout: tutorial
-title: Aggregations, Lite
+title: Aggregations Part 1
+description: Introducing aggregations in SQL.
+course: sql-101
+segment: Title TBD
+segment_id: 1
+lesson: basic-aggregations
+lesson_id: 0
 ---

-# Aggregations, Lite

 ## COUNT

 To get the number of records, we can use `COUNT()` and pass in a column name.
 If we want just distinct records, we can simply add `DISTINCT` to the function.&#x20;

 {% capture hint_content %}
 Run the below query with and without `DISTINCT`, do we get the same number of transactions?
 What about with `ez_nft_sales`?
-Join the [course chat channel](https://discord.com/channels/902943676685230100/992490932412883064) to discuss what you found and what your thoughts are!
 {% endcapture %}
-{% include hint.html type="success" title="Success" content=hint_content %}
+{% include hint.html type="success" title="Try it and compare" content=hint_content %}

 ```sql
 SELECT